 - 1. Force Majeure as that term is defined in this Agreement in Article XIV; - 2.
 Changes or Force Account Directives; - 3.
 Differing site conditions as defined under Article XIII; - 4.
 Injunctions, lawsuits, or other efforts by individuals or groups that hinder, delay, or halt the progress of the Project, provided that such efforts are not premised on alleged wrongs or violations by CONTRACTOR or its subcontractors; - 5.
 Interference with or delay of work on the critical path of the Project by SCDOT; however, CONTRACTOR shall not be entitled to a time extension if SCDOT's actions are necessitated by CONTRACTOR's actions, omissions, failure to perform quality work, or failure to comply with contract requirements; - 6.
 Changes in the legal requirements or regulations which are effective subsequent to the date of this Agreement; - 7.
 Discovery of hazardous materials not previously identified as set forth in Article XI: - 8.
 Discovery of archeological or paleontological remains not previously identified as set forth in Article X; or - 9.
-Adverse utility relocation impacts meeting the requirements set forth in Article VII.

-10. Adverse permit acquisition impacts as set forth in Article IX.
+Adverse utility relocation impacts meeting the requirements set forth in Article VII. - 10.
+Adverse Railroad coordination impacts as set forth in Article VII. - 11.
+Adverse permit acquisition impacts as set forth in Article IX.